drug-design/course/docs/chapters/peptidomimetics.md

 #### Mimicking the Peptidic Bond

-Some atoms or group of atoms of the backbone of the peptide can be replaced by equivalent groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/mimicking-peptidic-bond-81d8c323'><i class='fa fa-play' aria-hidden='true'></i></button>Some atoms or group of atoms of the backbone of the peptide can be replaced by equivalent groups.
 The following examples are some of the most common replacements considered in backbone mimicry.

 === "NH"
     ![](https://media.drugdesign.org/course/peptidomimetics/2_2_0_1_f1.png){: loading=lazy }